mFulton07/AtlasExtinction/README.md

 * You have cc'd into the AtlasExtinction directory

-To get extinction values, populate altas_object_positions.csv with:
+To get SDSS gri-passband dust extinction (Schlafly & Finkbeiner (2011)), populate altas_object_positions.csv with:

 * A list of ATLAS Names (optional)
 * RA and Dec coordinates in degrees (mandatory)

 and run get_dust_extinction.py.

-SDSS gri-passband dust extinction (Schlafly & Finkbeiner (2011)), along with the objects/cooridnates listed will be visible in atlas_object_extinction.csv once get_dust_extinction.py has successfully completed.
+Extinction values, along with the objects/cooridnates listed will be visible in atlas_object_extinction.csv once get_dust_extinction.py has successfully completed.